 Get your Christmas Day run out of the way

-For the truly dedicated runner, Christmas Day often provides a chance to run with family, friends or neighbours, there is something particularly relaxing about the starting the day with an easy social run before heading home for a day indoors.
+For the truly dedicated runner, Christmas Day often provides a chance to run with family, friends or neighbours.
+There is something particularly relaxing about starting the day with an easy social run before heading home for a day indoors.

 Don’t be a snob

 Your non-runner friends and family will not always be impressed that you’re running on Christmas day or in general during the festive period.

 Whatever you do - don’t try telling them how good it makes you feel (particularly if they are shovelling in their seventh mince pie).
 Don’t tell them it isthe best sharpener before a big night out and whatever you do don’t try to convert them…that’s for the new year.

 Stay quiet, remain focused and try to squeeze in your training as and when you can – even if this means halving your normal distance.
 The pattern of sticking to a routine will mean you still get the feel-good buzz and you’ll be unlikely to lose much fitness.